 continued as ‘The Poachers’ were crowned as the 2006-07 Central Midlands League

 champions to win promotion to the Northern Counties East League, joining Division One.
+The club

 have a strong community ethic and has many teams of different age groups as

-bring publicity to the club was goalkeeper Sam Slocombe who sealed a move to
+bring publicity to the club was goalkeeper Sam Slocombe, who sealed a move to

-finish in 2013-14 was followed up with a repeat in 2015-16.
-The NCEL had
+Scunthorpe United in 2008.
+A third-place finish in 2013-14 was followed up with a repeat in 2015-16.
+The NCEL had introduced play-offs, with Bottesford defeating Hallam and then AFC Emley in a penalty shootout to secure promotion to the Premier Division.

 The team